Theodor Weissenberger: Oak Leaves to the Knight's Cross

 Weissenberger claimed another five victories on 8 June 1943 north of Murmansk between 17:15 and 17:23.
 This brought his score to 91 aerial victories and on 15 June he was appointed Staffelkapitän (squadron leader) of 7.
 Staffel of JG 5.
 In the period 15 June to 4 July, 7.
 Staffel claimed 122 aerial victories under his leadership.
 The heaviest fighting occurred on 22 June over the Karelia Front, during which his Staffel claimed 13 victories, of which three were Hurricanes shot down by Weissenberger.
 A day later, he again claimed three aircraft shot down, comprising victories 95 to 97.
+At the time, August Mors was his regular wingman.

 On 4 July 1943, Weissenberger led 7.
 Staffel to 16 aerial victories, while providing fighter cover for a departing German naval task force.
 First, Weissenberger claimed a Pe-2 reconnaissance aircraft shot down at 21:07.
 A flight of 25 to 30 enemy bombers and torpedo bombers was then spotted at 21:50.
 Weissenberger claimed an Ilyushin Il-2 "Sturmovik" at 21:54, his 100th aerial victory.
 He was the 43rd Luftwaffe pilot to achieve the century mark.
 The Staffel returned to its airfield at 22:19 without having sustained any losses during the encounter.
 Weissenberger alone had claimed seven victories during this mission, taking his total to 104 victories.

 He achieved "ace-in-a-day" status for the fourth time on 25 July 1943, claiming aerial victories numbers 108 to 112.
 Following his 112th victory, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 2 August 1943, the 266th member of the Wehrmacht to be so honored.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg, present-day Kętrzyn in Poland.
 Five other Luftwaffe officers were presented with awards that day by Hitler, Hauptmann Egmont Prinz zur Lippe-Weißenfeld, Hauptmann Manfred Meurer, Hauptmann Heinrich Ehrler, Oberleutnant Joachim Kirschner, Hauptmann Werner Schröer were also awarded the Oak Leaves, and Major Helmut Lent received the Swords to his Knight's Cross with Oak Leaves.